KvnFltr/kvnfltr.github.io/_portfolio/search-for-satoshi.md

 ---
-title: "The Search for Satoshi — Java Text Adventure"
+title: "The Search for Satoshi: Java Text Adventure"
 excerpt: "GUI-based adventure where you hunt Satoshi Nakamoto across a village map.
 Teleporter, keys, inventory, timer, and a win/lose path.<br/><img src='/images/satoshi-map.png' alt='Game map: \"The Search for Satoshi\"' width='500'/>"
 collection: portfolio
 permalink: /portfolio/search-for-satoshi/
 ---

 A single-player **Java** adventure game (Zuul variant).
-You play an investigator mandated by the IMF to locate **Satoshi Nakamoto’s HQ** and press the kill-switch to stop Bitcoin—before time runs out.
+You play an investigator mandated by the IMF to locate **Satoshi Nakamoto’s HQ** and press the kill-switch to stop Bitcoin before time runs out.

 <p>
   <a class="btn btn--primary" href="https://github.com/KvnFltr/search-for-satoshi" target="_blank" rel="noopener">GitHub Repository</a>